 How Do You Know If Your Garden Has Rabbits?

-Rabbits that are common in the U.S. range from the house cat-sized jackrabbit to their smaller cousins, the cottontails and brush rabbits, which are about 12 inches long.
-The jackrabbit tips the scales at a hefty 3 to 7 pounds, while cottontail and brush rabbits weigh about two pounds.
+Rabbits that are common in the United States range from the house cat-sized jackrabbit to its smaller cousins, the cottontails and brush rabbits, which are about 12 inches long.
+The jackrabbit tips the scales at a hefty three to seven pounds, while cottontail and brush rabbits weigh about two pounds.
 All have brown to gray fur with varying tints.

-Even if you don't see a rabbit, itself, you can see evidence that it was there, because rabbits leave behind coarse, circular fecal "pellets" about 1/2-inch in diameter.
+Even if you don't see a rabbit, you can see evidence that it was there, because rabbits leave behind coarse, circular fecal "pellets," which are about 1/2-inch in diameter.

 Rabbits prefer to feed on tender young vegetation, but they will also eat seeds, bark, and nuts during their nighttime feeding cycles.
 Sometimes their feeding is confused with that of deer.
-But you can tell the difference because twigs and flower heads are clipped neatly by the rabbit's incisors, no more than two feet from the ground, while deer, who have no upper front teeth, must twist woody stems, leaving a ragged cut on the plant.
+But you can tell the difference because twigs and flower heads are clipped neatly by the rabbit's incisors, no more than two feet from the ground.
+Deer, on the other hand, have no upper front teeth and must twist woody stems, leaving a ragged cut on the plant.

-How Can Rabbits be Controlled in the Least-Toxic Way?
+How Can You Control Them in the Least-Toxic Way?